-Erica Cuevas is a policy manager for Jobs for the Future's federal policy and advocacy team.
+Erica Cuevas is a policy manager for JFF's federal policy and advocacy team.
 Ms. Cuevas provides policy analysis, analytical research, project management support, and external engagement to advance JFF’s education and workforce policy priorities.

-Ms. Cuevas’ past research and academic work has focused on college access and persistence, college and career readiness, student debt, higher education reform/innovation, and educational policy development as it affects underrepresented students.
-Ms. Cuevas has a Master’s in Public Affairs from the LBJ School of Public Affairs at The University of Texas at Austin.
-She also holds a Bachelor’s in Political Science from Sonoma State University.
+Ms. Cuevas’s past research and academic work has focused on college access and persistence, college and career readiness, student debt, higher education reform/innovation, and educational policy development as it affects underrepresented students.
+Ms. Cuevas has a master’s degree in public affairs from the LBJ School of Public Affairs at the University of Texas at Austin.
+She also holds a bachelor’s degree in political science from Sonoma State University.